Planning a trip to Canada? Here’s a guide to the best destinations and things to do in Canada

 Things to do in Atlantic Canada: whale watching , kayaking, the aforementioned oyster and lobster feasting, hiking, puffin spotting and hiking.
 Cod’s tongue optional.

 You can soak in outdoor spas (Quebec seems obsessed with Nordic Spas, and so am I), immerse yourself in art and culture, and delve into some of Canada’s oldest heritage buildings.

 Will the real Niagara please stand up?

-Enjoy the sophistication (and pretentiousness – I can say that, I live here) of the neighbourhood of Yorkville, check out art and culture at the Royal Ontario Museum or the Art Gallery of Ontario or chill out on Toronto Island, a quick ferry ride away.
+Enjoy the sophistication and pretentiousness (I can say that, I live here) of the neighbourhood of Yorkville, visit the CN Tower (which is sadly no longer the world’s tallest building, but still …), check out art and culture at the Royal Ontario Museum and the Art Gallery of Ontario.
+To enjoy the outdoors, chill out on Toronto Island, a quick ferry ride away.

 The prairies are beautiful, no matter how much people go on about it being a great expanse of nothing.
 I say these people aren’t looking very hard.
-Mind you, I’m obviously biased because I was born in Saskatchewan, but I say if you’re looking for something off the beaten path, give wheat fields a chance.
+Mind you, I’m biased because I was born in Saskatchewan, but I say if you’re looking for something off the beaten path, give wheat fields a chance.